How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Step 3: Maintain these plants through regular watering and pruning to ensure their health.

-Expected Outcome: The natural repellent properties of these plants will help make your yard less attractive to fleas and ticks.
+Expected Outcome: The natural repellent properties of these plants will make your yard less attractive to fleas and ticks.

 • Step 1: Aerate your lawn to promote better soil health and drainage.